cjmyles/firebase-react-express/README.md

 # Firebase React Express

-Sandbox application to demonstrate the compatibility between a React app and a NodeJS Express app (or API), tailored for Firebase.
+Sandbox application to demonstrate the compatibility between a React app and a NodeJS Express app (or API), tailored for Firebase, using Facebook Login and PassportJS.

 In this particular example the React and Express apps are stored in the same repository and are deployed simulataneously to Firebase Hosting and Firebase Functions respectively, although they could be broken out if required.